 In many cases, dropcloths shift and move around, allowing dust and other contaminants to get trapped under the dropcloth.

 Preparation Step 1 (Sanding)

 Most stained wood cabinets are top-coated with polyurethane or other urethane enamels.
 Woodgrain orientation and the amount of polyurethane (or other enamels) will determine how much sanding is needed.
 Typically, oak has a deeper grain orientation and requires more sanding.
-If the cabinets are warn, due to age, you should find sanding the polyurethane down to be relatively easy.
+If the cabinets are worn, due to age, you should find sanding the polyurethane down to be relatively easy.

 If you desire to remove the stain finish, it will require additional sanding.
-During this process 120 grit paper is suggested.
+During this process, 120 grit paper is suggested.
 Having an orbital and mouse detail sander will expedite the process.

 Preparation Step 2 (Priming)

 Properly priming is by far the most important step of the entire process.
 A premium primer is applied to bond the first top-coat of paint to all surfaces.